 The risk profile of VIG Holding is based on its function as a holding company.
-As the parent company, VIG Holding holds the participations in the operating insurance companies of the Group and is therefore mainly exposed to strategic investment risk.
+As the parent company, VIG Holding holds the participations in the operating insurance companies of VIG Insurance Group and is therefore mainly exposed to strategic investment risk.
 This risk is part of the equity risk (a sub-risk of market risk) but is significantly less risky due to its long-term strategic nature.

-The total solvency capital requirement for VIG Holding was TEUR 1,899,435 as of 31/12/2018 (2017: TEUR 1,880,004).
+The total solvency capital requirement for VIG Holding was TEUR 1,883,125 as of 31 December 2019 (31/12/2018: TEUR 1,899,435).
 There were no material changes in the VIG Holding risk profile compared to the previous year.